toddledev/documentation/docs/04-get-started/01-overview/index.md

 ## Learn Nordcraft through challenges

-To get hands-on with Nordcraft's features, try solving the challenges available on your dashboard in the **Start building** block.
+To get hands-on with features of Nordcraft, try solving the challenges available on your dashboard in the **Start building** block.
 These guided exercises will introduce you to key concepts of the Nordcraft Web Development Engine, and help you become familiar with the platform.

 ![Challenges|16/9](challenges.webp)